PX4/PX4-Avoidance/README.md

 # Obstacle Detection and Avoidance
 PX4 computer vision algorithms packaged as ROS nodes for depth sensor fusion and obstacle avoidance.
-This repository contains two different implementations, targeting different use cases:
+This repository contains two different implementations:

-  * A local, VFH+ based planner that plans (including some history) in a vector field histogram
+  * *local_planner* is a local VFH+* based planner that plans (including some history) in a vector field histogram
-  * A global, graph based planner that plans in a traditional occupancy grid
+  * *global_planner* is a global, graph based planner that plans in a traditional octomap occupancy grid

+The two algorithms are standalone and they are not meant to be used together.

+The *local_planner* requires less computational power but it doesn't compute optimal paths towards the goal since it doesn't store information about the expolred environment.
+On the other hand, the *global_planner* buils a map of the envirnment leading to optima

 The documentation contains information about how to setup and run the two planner systems on the Gazebo simulator and on a companion computer running Ubuntu 16.04, for both avoidance and collision prevention use cases.